Mitchell has 37, Jazz beat Clippers 117-111 for 2-0 lead

+SALT LAKE CITY (AP) — Donovan Mitchell’s scoring sent the Utah Jazz into the lead and their defense closed the door.

-SALT LAKE CITY (AP) — Donovan Mitchell scored 37 points and the Utah Jazz forced nine straight misses down the stretch to outlast the Los Angeles Clippers 117-111 on Thursday night and take a 2-0 lead in their Western Conference semifinal series.
+Mitchell scored 37 points and the Jazz forced nine straight misses down the stretch to outlast the Los Angeles Clippers 117-111 on Thursday night and take a 2-0 lead in their Western Conference semifinal series.

 Mitchell clinched the game with a driving shot with 43 seconds remaining but then appeared to hurt his leg slightly on a foul by Paul George with 10 seconds to play.
 He made one of two free throws after hobbling to the line.

+“I’m fine now.
+I walked in here and if you want me to sprint for you, I can.
+I’m good,” Mitchell said.

-The guard is the first Jazz player with at least 35 points in back-to-back playoff games since Karl Malone in 1988.
+The guard is the first Jazz player with at least 35 points in back-to-back playoff games since Karl Malone in 1988, but the points became more difficult as the game wore on.

+“I don’t feel like I have to go out there and do everything.
+I think that’s a credit to the guys we have on this team because they can go out there make plays.
+Everybody’s elevated their game,” Mitchell said.

 Jordan Clarkson scored 24, including six 3-pointers, while Joe Ingles had 19 points and Rudy Gobert contributed 13 points and a career playoff-high 20 rebounds.